-- In Lets Go to Prison, Nelson does this to Lenard when he finds the syringe of boat cleaner Nelson was gonna kill himself with.
+- In Let's Go to Prison, Nelson does this to Lenard when he finds the syringe of boat cleaner Nelson was going to kill himself with.

 - In Little Big Man, General Custer hires Jack Crabb as a scout, reasoning that because Crabb hates him and wishes to get revenge on him for killing the Cheyenne, everything he tells Custer will be a lie, thereby making him a "reverse barometer".
-This leads to a Crowning Moment of Awesome for Crabb when they get to the Little Bighorn and Custer asks if they should attack:
+They get to the Little Bighorn and Custer asks if they should attack: